By Will DeLisi, NAND Flash Recovery Specialist

 If an app causes trouble, remove the phone’s battery to stop it from functioning.
 If the affected phone is an iPhone with a battery that cannot be removed, hold down the Home and Power buttons at the same time until the device turns off.
 If it’s an iPhone X, press Volume Up, press Volume Down, then hold Power until it turns off.

 After powering the phone on again, immediately delete the troublesome app.
 Often, these malware apps do not show an icon on the home screen, so it may need to be found in settings and deleted from that location.

 If the harmful app cannot be deleted, a factory reset may be necessary.
 Hopefully, the phone will have been backed up prior to the reset.
-IT should regularly advise backup strategies for important data in case of malware, damage to a device or other data loss situations.
+We advise regular backup strategies for important data in case of malware, damage to a device or other data loss situations.